close

 Body

-Bring a Civics for All of US teacher professional development program to your school, district, or educational organization!
+Bring a Civics for All of US teacher workshop to your school, district, or educational organization!

 Our virtual Civics for All of US Teacher workshops are available by request for groups of 10 or more educators.
-Programs are free and available Monday through Friday during regular business hours.
+Workshops are free and available Monday through Friday during regular business hours.
 Please submit your request at least one month in advance of your desired date.
-Evening and weekend programs may be available on occasion.
+Evening and weekend workshops may be available on occasion.

-Email civics@nara.gov to learn more and request a program today!
+Email civics@nara.gov to learn more and request a workshop today!

 Available topics include: